bupy7/doctrine-nested-set/README.md

 - [x] Fething root items.
 - [x] Fething ancestor items.
 - [x] Adding as last of some item.
-- [ ] Adding as first of some item.
+- [ ] TODO: Adding as first of some item.
-- [ ] Adding after some item.
+- [ ] TODO: Adding after some item.
-- [ ] Adding before some item.
+- [ ] TODO: Adding before some item.
 - [x] Adding as a root item.
 - [x] Removing a item.
-- [ ] Moving item after some item.
+- [ ] TODO: Moving item after some item.
-- [ ] Moving item before some item.
+- [ ] TODO: Moving item before some item.
-- [ ] Making as root item.
+- [ ] TODO: Making as root item.
-- [ ] Making as a child item of some parent item.
+- [ ] TODO: Making as a child item of some parent item.

 Install
 -------